My Favorite Places to Shop in Paris

 If you get a red mark, you’ll need to have customs review your items and stamp your form before mailing it.
 It typically happens with high-value luxe items, but can also be selected at random.
 There’s usually a line so it’s a good idea to allow yourself an extra hour at the airport if possible!

 Most of us Americans traveling to France for vacation will qualify for this, which is a huge benefit of buying luxury items there.
 The items usually cost less than in the US and you don't have to pay EU taxes, saving tons of $$$.
-Plus, it's just really special to buy Chanel in Paris!
-The VAT tax refund applies in other countries in Europe as well, though the specific requirements may vary so always Google what those may be before going on your shopping spree.
+Plus, it's just really special to buy Chanel in Paris, am I right?!
+The VAT tax refund applies in other countries in Europe as well, though the specific requirements may vary so always research online what those may be before going on your shopping spree.

 Second-hand items do not qualify for a VAT tax refund, but you can surely find some amazing one-of-a-kind pieces on consignment.
 I mentioned two recently discovered places that are definitely worth visiting - Dépôt-vente DELUXE in Le Marais and Réciproque in the 16th arr. on Rue de la Pompe.
 On my next trips I’ll be on the lookout for more!